aaronpostus/ATPCore/README.md

 **ATPCore** is a library of shared utilities and frameworks I use to build Minecraft plugins.
 It ships as its own Spigot plugin — game plugins declare `depend: [ATPCore]`, compile against it as a `provided` Maven dependency, and build on top of its systems instead of reinventing them.

-It currently powers **Craft of Clans** and is the foundation for an upcoming infinite-parkour game where players build levels that are saved as schematics and pasted down as courses.
+It currently powers <a href="https://www.youtube.com/watch?v=nL1OREsZn2o">Craft of Clans</a>, and I plan to use it for more projects.
+There may be some useful utilities for other folks in this repo as well.

 ---

-## ✨ Highlights
+## Highlights

-- 🏗️ **Full-featured schematic system** — capture regions in-world with a wand, cache them, and paste them instantly, in batches, rotated around a pivot, or layer-by-layer for construction animations.
+- **Full-featured schematic system** — capture regions in-world with a wand, cache them, and paste them instantly, in batches, rotated around a pivot, or layer-by-layer for construction animations.
 Handles signs, beds, doors, attached blocks, banners, and block-like entities (armor stands, item frames, paintings).
-- 📦 **Data registry system** — a framework I'm quite proud of that makes it easy to deserialize data from JSON and bind containers to objects at runtime.
+- **Data registry system** — a framework I'm quite proud of that makes it easy to deserialize data from JSON and bind containers to objects at runtime.
 Registries validate on load, catch missing keys early during startup, and preserve a deliberate load order.
-- 🖱️ **GUI utilities** — a paginated inventory menu that's easy to build on top of (self-registering listeners, optional async loading), plus handlers and helpers for skulls, filler panes, and click-quantity math.
+- **GUI utilities** — a paginated inventory menu that's easy to build on top of (self-registering listeners, optional async loading), plus handlers and helpers for skulls, filler panes, and click-quantity math.
-- 🔇 **Moderation tools** — a mute system with pluggable persistence and a leetspeak-normalizing content filter.
+- **Moderation tools** — a mute system with pluggable persistence and a leetspeak-normalizing content filter.
-- 🪝 **Hook-driven design** — ATPCore never depends on a game plugin.
+- **Hook-driven design** — ATPCore never depends on a game plugin.
 Game-specific behavior (banner theming, paste batching config, mute storage, chat branding) enters through small interfaces the host plugin installs at startup.

 ---